sprana-web/MDT/GreenScope/README.md

-# GreenScope – MODIS Time-Series Analysis
+# GreenScope – MODIS NDVI Time-Series Analysis

 This folder contains the processing workflow used for long-term environmental monitoring in the GreenScope component.